Coveros-GitHub-Training/sel-copilot-advanced-workshop/References/Glossary.md

 Project-specific configuration that guides Copilot to follow your repository's patterns, conventions, and requirements.

 **Access**:
-- **VS Code**: Open Copilot Chat panel → Click the settings gear icon (⚙️) at the top → Select "Edit Repository Instructions" → This creates `.github/copilot-instructions.md` with template
+- **VS Code**: Open Copilot Chat panel → Click the settings gear icon (⚙️) at the top → Select "Generate Chat Instructions" → This creates `.github/copilot-instructions.md` with instructions built for Copilot to read
-- **Alternative**: Manually create or edit `.github/copilot-instructions.md` in your repository root
+- **Alternative**: Manually create or edit `.github/copilot-instructions.md` in your repository

 **Location**: `.github/copilot-instructions.md`
 **Scope**: Single repository
 **Examples**: Architecture patterns, component structure, team coding standards

 ### Custom Instructions
-Specific instructions that cover things like language specific syntax standards or design patters that affect only certain file types.
+Specific instructions that cover things like language specific syntax standards or design patterns that affect only certain file types.
 Use `applyTo` pattern logic to target specific file types.

 **Access**:
-- **VS Code**: Open Copilot Chat panel → Click the settings gear icon (⚙️) at the top → Select "New Custom Instructions" → This creates a file in `.github/instructions/` with proper template and YAML frontmatter
+- **VS Code**: Open Copilot Chat panel → Click the settings gear icon (⚙️) at the top → Select "Chat Instructions" → `New Instructions File` → `.github/instructions` → Enter the name you want for the instructions file → This creates a file in `.github/instructions/` with proper template and YAML frontmatter
 - **Alternative**: Manually create files in `.github/instructions/` directory with `.instructions.md` extension

 **Location**: `.github/instructions/*.instructions.md`